beloglazov/openstack-neat/doc/blueprint/src/openstack-neat-blueprint.md

 hosted on servers located in more than 500 places around the world.

 The aim of the OpenStack Neat project is to provide an extensible framework for dynamic consolidation of VMs within OpenStack environments.
-The framework should provide an overall architecture and abstract interfaces of components implementing the 4 decision-making algorithms listed above.
-The framework should allow configuration-driven plugging in particular implementations of the decision-making algorithms.
+The framework should provide an infrastructure enabling the interaction of components implementing the 4 decision-making algorithms listed above.
+The framework should allow configuration-driven switching of implementations of the decision-making algorithms.
 The implementation of the framework will include the algorithms proposed in our previous works [@beloglazov2012optimal; @beloglazov2012overload].